AntonTheDev/FlightAnimator/README.md

 view.applyAnimation(forKey: AnimationKeys.CenterStateFrameAnimation)
 ```

-In the case there is a need to apply the final values without actually animating the view, override the default animated flag to false, and it will apply all the final values to the model layer of the associated view.
+To apply final values without animating the view, override the default animated flag to false, and it will apply all the final values to the model layer of the associated view.

 ```swift